zhangbsn-gt/developer.gov.sg/collections/_technologies/sensor-platforms-and-internet-of-things/smartgym.md

 ### How Do You Use SmartGym?

-Each machine comes with a screen that displays workout information relevant to the equipment such as number of reps, calories burnt, speed, and distance.
+Each machine comes with a screen that displays workout information relevant to the equipment such as number of reps, calories burned, speed, and distance.
 To start using the SmartGym equipment, scan the QR code on the ActiveSG app to link your account to the equipment and the SmartGym sensors will track your exercise and store workout information.
 Thereafter, you can view all your workout information at the SmartGym kiosks.